matuteiglesias/journal/content/Dev/2023-01-02_Enhanced_Python_File_Management_and_Optimization.md

 **🕒 17:00–18:50**
 **🏷️ Labels**: Python, File Management, Code Optimization, Data Processing
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The primary goal of this session was to enhance [[Python]] file management capabilities and optimize code for better efficiency and organization.
+The primary goal of this session was to enhance [[Python]] [[file management]] capabilities and optimize code for better efficiency and organization.

 ### Key Activities:
 - Developed [[Python]] functions to fix buggy file names by removing redundant '.txt' extensions and ensuring correct naming conventions.